Driver License FAQ

 Should I still request an administrative hearing within 20 days?
 And if I do, can I still apply for an IIL?

 Absolutely.
-An experienced DUI attorney should be able to tell from the discovery process in your case if you are likely to prevail at the hearing and even if you have the hearing and fail to reverse the suspension, you are still eligible for the IIL.
+An experienced DUI defense lawyer should be able to tell from the discovery process in your case if you are likely to prevail at the hearing and even if you have the hearing and fail to reverse the suspension, you are still eligible for the IIL.
 However, once you apply for the IIL you will lose the right to any further challenge to the suspension.

 When should I request an IIL?